 A novel approach of equivalent circuit model extraction is developed for modeling of integrated package and PCB power distribution networks (PDN).
 The integrated PDNs are formulated from a full-wave finite-difference algorithm, and the resulting matrix equations are converted to equivalent circuits.
 The equivalent circuits, as well as the decoupling capacitors and the attached circuit components, can be analyzed with a SPICE-like solver in both the time and frequency domains.
 The modeling of dielectric loss is also addressed.
 The method is used to model three PDN problems including a simple power bus, a BGA package mounting on a PCB, and a 3-D power bus structure.
 The results are compared to either measurement data or other numerical results.
 The limitations of the method are also discussed.

-S. Sun et al., "Characterizing Package/PCB PDN Interactions from a Full-Wave Finite-Difference Formulation," Proceedings of the 2006 IEEE International Symposium on Electromagnetic Compatibility (2006, Portland, OR), pp. 550-555, Institute of Electrical and Electronics Engineers (IEEE), Jan 2006.
+S. Sun et al., "Characterizing Package/PCB PDN Interactions from a Full-Wave Finite-Difference Formulation," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2006, Portland, OR), vol. 2, pp. 550-555, Institute of Electrical and Electronics Engineers (IEEE), Aug 2006.

 Electrical and Computer Engineering